Meatery1/meatery-retell-callback/setup-custom-voice.md

 - **Model**: `eleven_turbo_v2_5`
 - **Settings**: Temperature 0.5, Speed 1.08

-These settings are working well for your "Mike from The Meatery" persona.
+These settings are working well for your "Nick from The Meatery" persona.

 ## 📧 Support Contacts